BolajiAyodeji/bolajiayodeji.com/content/op/how-to-redirect-HTTP-to-HTTPS-using-htaccess.md

     RewriteRule ^(.*)$

-Note: Replace *“yourdomain”* with your actual domain name wherever required.
+Note: Replace *"yourdomain"* with your actual domain name wherever required.
 Also, in case of the folder, replace* /folder* with the actual folder name.

 Think it was helpful?
 Share this article to help others come on HTTPS.